We may earn revenue from the products available on this page and participate in affiliate programs.

 Why we chose it: A wavy, petite silhouette to turn your daily hydration routine into an artistic ritual.

-Skip the utilitarian sets and splurge on the rippled look of Sophie Lou Jacobsen’s Ripple cups.
-A pleasure to hold and even more fun to look at, it’s easy to picture placing a set of four minis—each piece in a different colorway—atop a floating shelf in the kitchen.
+Skip the utilitarian sets and splurge on the rippled look of Sophie Lou Jacobsen’s signature cups.
+A pleasure to hold and even more fun to look at, it’s easy to picture placing a set of four minis—each piece in a different colorway—atop a floating shelf in your kitchen.
 They’ll inject a bit of playfulness into getting those daily ounces of H20, and bubbly cocktails will look equally as chic in them.
-Their petite-ness somehow makes the curvy edges even more sumptuous to the eye.
+Their petite size somehow makes the curvy edges even more sumptuous to the eye.

 Ichendorf High Rise Domino